-Pregnancy is a magical time which can also bring a number of physical challenges.
+Pregnancy is a magical time that can also bring many physical challenges.
 Pregnancy discomfort can range from back and hip pain during pregnancy to trouble sleeping and many things in between!
-The great news is that you can create your own pregnancy pamper kit for the ultimate in self care during pregnancy.
-If you’re wondering how to feel better during pregnancy or you want to put together a ‘mum to be’ pamper set for a friend, check out these top ideas.
+The great news is that you can create your own pregnancy pamper kit for the ultimate in self-care during pregnancy.
+If you’re wondering how to feel better during pregnancy or want to put together a ‘mum to be’ pamper set for a friend, check out these top ideas.

-Before we do, if you’re pregnant at the moment make sure you grab my FREE pregnancy yoga postures pdf.
-It’s a great way to honor and nurture your body throughout your pregnancy.
+Before we do, if you’re pregnant at the moment, make sure you grab my FREE pregnancy yoga postures pdf.
+It’s a great way to honor and nurture your body throughout pregnancy.
 Add it to your pregnancy pamper kit!

 (This post includes affiliate links for which I may earn a commission at no extra cost to you should you make a purchase)